Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course offers students an introduction to French culture by means of a study tour.
-It is a one semester course which includes a two-week study tour experience.
+An introduction to French culture by means of a study tour.
+This is a one-semester course which includes study tour experience in a Francophone region.
 The field experience will be preceded by lectures, oral and aural exercises, and tests.
-Discussions and lectures will continue during the study tour.
-Assignments will be given and due on the last day of the course.

 FREN 215